 B.A.Sc., Sc.D.
 (MIT), P.Eng.

-University Professor and Michael E. Charles Chair in Chemical Engineering, Dept. of Chemical Engineering and Applied Chemistry, and Institute of Biomaterials and Biomedical Engineering, University of Toronto.
+University Professor and Michael E. Charles Chair in Chemical Engineering, Department of Chemical Engineering and Applied Chemistry, and Institute of Biomaterials and Biomedical Engineering, University of Toronto

 Contact